If you’re looking for the answer to the question, “What’s the best pool temperature for swimming?”, then you’re in the right place.

 What’s the best pool fence to install around your pool?

 That’s the question we’ll be answering on this guide, but before that, we’ll talk about the importance of having a pool fence installed.
 And the different pros and cons of using each type of pool fence.

-So why would you need to install a pool fence around your pool?
+So why would you need to install a swimming pool fence?

 To protect your children

 The primary reason why parents install a pool fence is to protect their small children from going in their pool without them knowing.
 Children are mischievous creatures and one way to protect them from drowning is by using a strong fence that they could not climb on.

 Unlike children, animals are good swimmers even when young, so why would you need to use a fence to keep them out?